fjarri/reikna/doc/source/tutorial-basic.rst

     tr = Transpose(ctx).prepare_for(output, input)
     tr(output, input)

-Here ``dtype`` and ``input_shape`` were derived from shapes and types of ``output`` and ``input`` values.

-Consequently, API of each computation class is fully defined by documenting these two preparation functions.
-Namely, :py:meth:`~tigger.core.Computation.__call__` has the same positional arguments as :py:meth:`~tigger.core.Computation.prepare_for`, :py:meth:`~tigger.core.Computation.set_basis` has the same arguments as :py:meth:`~tigger.core.Computation.prepare`, and so on.
+Consequently, API of each computation class is fully defined by the documentation for its ``prepare_for`` method.
+In particular, ``__call__`` has the same positional arguments as ``prepare_for``, and base computation argument names (used to attach transformations) are the names of these positional arguments.

 Computations and transformations
 ================================

-One often needs to perform some simple processing on the input or output values of a computation.
+One often needs to perform some simple processing of the input or output values of a computation.
 This can be scaling, splitting complex values into components, and so on.
-Some of them require additional memory to store intermediate results, and all of them involve additional overhead of calling the kernel, and passing values to and from device memory.
+Some of these operations require additional memory to store intermediate results, and all of them involve additional overhead of calling the kernel, and passing values to and from the device memory.
-``Tigger`` porvides an API to write such transformations and attach them to "core" computations, effectively compiling the transformation code into the main kernel, thus avoiding all these drawbacks.
+``Tigger`` porvides an API to define such transformations and attach them to "core" computations, effectively compiling the transformation code into the main kernel, thus avoiding all these drawbacks.

 Transformation tree
 ===================

-Before talking about transformations themselves, we need to take a closer look at computation signatures.
+Before talking about transformations themselves, we need to take a closer look at the computation signatures.
-Positional arguments of any :py:meth:`~tigger.core.Computation.__call__` method are output buffers, input buffers, and scalar arguments, in this order.
+Positional arguments of any ``__call__`` method of a class derived from :py:meth:`~tigger.core.Computation` are output arrays, input arrays, and scalar arguments, in this order.
 All these values are eventually passed to the computation kernel.

-Also, all these values have a name, which can be seen in the documentation for the :py:meth:`~tigger.core.Computation.prepare_for` method of the corresponding computation.
+All the positional arguments have an identifier which is unique for the given computation object.
+Identifiers for the base computation (without any connected transformation) are, by convention, the names of the positional arguments to ``prepare_for`` for the computation.
-These names serve as identifiers for connection points, where user can attach transformations.
+These identifiers serve as connection points, where the user can attach transformations.

-All attached transformations form a tree with roots being these base connection points, and leaves forming the signature of the :py:meth:`~tigger.core.Computation.__call__` method visible to the user.
+All attached transformations form a tree with roots being these base connection points, and leaves forming defining the positional arguments to ``prepare_for`` and ``__call__`` methods visible to the user.
 As an example, let us consider an elementwise computation object with one output, two inputs and a scalar parameter, which performs the calculation ``out = in1 + in2 + param``:

 .. testcode:: transformation_example